Fishing for Forage

 Antlers

-• Fiddleheads: These scrumptious greens are incredibly tasty when fried in a pan with a bit butter of or bread crumbs.
+• Fiddleheads: These scrumptious greens are incredibly tasty when fried in a pan with a bit of butter or bread crumbs.
 Warning: Fiddleheads can cause sore stomachs when they aren’t blanched (boiled lightly) before roasting/frying or cooking them otherwise.
-There are also different types of ferns that look similar; make sure you do a full identification before setting off.
+Different types of ferns look similar; make sure you do a full identification before setting off.

 • Morels: These mushrooms are a favourite amongst foragers and for good reason.
 Warning: Do not eat morels raw, and remember the old saying: “There are old mushroom pickers and there are bold mushroom pickers, but there are no old, bold mushroom pickers.”
 In other words, know what you’re picking.